 The committee may include representatives from the Service Employees International Union Local 49 and other represented employee groups.
-In addition the committee will meet twice annually with a PeaceHealth system benefit representative to review trends, data and discuss suggestions.
+In addition, the committee will meet twice annually with a PeaceHealth system benefit representative to review trends, data (including PeaceHealth system-wide and facility specific data) and discuss suggestions.

-Committee participants shall receive an annual training on Health Insurance plan designand other information to facilitate participation and effectiveness of the committee.
+Committee participants shall receive an annual training on Health Insurance plan design and other information to facilitate participation and effectiveness of the committee.